blu-bird/blubird/README.md

 Supports all that jazz, from my (incomplete) transcription of Quantum/Electrodynamics (2018-2019) class notes.

 ### MATH 2230 Notation
-Any other notation that's not the above stuff that appears in Hubbard (5th ed.) from Chapters 0-1 is in here.
-I prefer `\varepsilon` to `\epsilon`, so the former is abbreviated as `\eps`.
+Any other notation that's not the above stuff that appears in Hubbard (5th ed.) from Chapters 0-2 is in here.
+Some notes:
+* Chapter 0/Other:
+  * I prefer `\varepsilon` to `\epsilon`, so the former is abbreviated as `\eps`.
+* Chapter 1:
+  * The Jacobian and derivative of a function as in 1.7 are automatically in brackets to indicate they are matrices.
+Uses `mathcal` font.
+  * Interior, closure, and boundary symbols added.
+  * Abbreviations for starting/ending matrices.
+* Chapter 2:
+  * Augmented matrices (both parenthesis and bracket delimiters) added